dishantzaveri/RajasthanITHackathon/README.md

 Hola Everyone, This is team The Enemies of Syntax which consists of 5 people of each and every stack.
 We have Dishant and Priyambi here for React Native, Lokita and Shrey for Frontend and Shrey and Sarthak for AI/ML and Backend .

+# Problem Statement

+Financial Inclusion and Economic Empowerment :- Developing solutions that promote financial inclusion and economic empowerment, such as improving access to financial services, promoting entrepreneurship, and reducing economic disparities.

 # Contributors :
 <br />Dishant Zaveri (ReactNative) : https://github.com/dishantzaveri
 <br />Priyambi Hiran (ReactNative + React) : https://github.com/priyambi